Wallis Simpson: Third marriage: Duchess of Windsor

 Wallis and Edward married one month later on June 3, 1937, at the Château de Candé, lent to them by French millionaire Charles Bedaux.
 The date would have been King George V's 72nd birthday; Queen Mary thought the wedding had been scheduled for then as a deliberate slight.
 No member of Edward's family attended.
 Wallis wore a "Wallis blue" Mainbocher wedding dress.
 Edward presented her with an engagement ring that consisted of an emerald mount in yellow gold set with diamonds, and the sentence "We are ours now" was engraved on it.
 While the Church of England refused to sanction the wedding, Robert Anderson Jardine, Vicar of St Paul's, Darlington, offered to perform the service, an offer that was accepted by the couple.
-Guests included Randolph Churchill, Baron Eugène Daniel von Rothschild, and the best man, Major Fruity Metcalfe.
+Guests included Randolph Churchill, Baron Eugène Daniel von Rothschild, and the best man, Major Edward Dudley "Fruity" Metcalfe.
 The marriage produced no children.
 In November, Ernest Simpson married Mary Kirk.